pondix/docker-mysql-proxysql/README.md

 sudo ./docker-compose-destroy.bash
 ```

-The MySQL, Orchestrator and ProxySQL hosts have separate directories with their respective configuration
+The MariaDB, Orchestrator and ProxySQL hosts have separate directories with their respective configuration
 in the conf directory.
-You can override any of the MySQL 5.7 variables by editing the `my.cnf` located
+You can override any of the MariaDB 5.7 variables by editing the `my.cnf` located
 in the respective subdirectory under `conf` for each container (i.e. `conf/mysql/mysql1/my.cnf`,
 `conf/mysql/mysql2/my.cnf` or `conf/mysql/mysql3/my.cnf`).
 Its also possible to edit the ProxySQL and
 Orchestrator config files as needed.